How many hours do you have in a day?

 - Find out the time required to do a task.

-- cut down it to 25 minutes of interval.
+- cut down it to 25 minutes of intervals.

 - set of the timetable and start working.

-- after every 25 minutes take 5 minutes of break.
+- after every 25 minutes take a 5-minute break.

-- After 4 rounds of this cycle, you take 20 minutes of break. ( a long break, it can be 30 also)
+- After 4 rounds of this cycle, you take a 20-minute break. ( a long break, it can be 30 also)

 - repeat the cycle.